Santa Ana Unified School District

-The Santa Ana Unified School District (SAUSD) is a school district in Orange County, California that serves most of the city of Santa Ana and small portions of the cities of Irvine, Tustin, Costa Mesa and Newport Beach.
+The Santa Ana Unified School District (SAUSD) is a school district in Orange County, California, United States, that serves most of the city of Santa Ana and small portions of the cities of Irvine, Tustin, Costa Mesa and Newport Beach.
 Although its geographic size is only 24 sqmi, it is the 12th largest school district in the state of California with approximately 44,102 students.
 The school district employs approximately 4,500 staff, and its operating budget is $483.1 million.

+History

+Founded in 1888, the district has grown and changed in response to demographic, economic and educational trends.